 Nicole Macri was elected to the Washington House of Representatives in 2016, and represents the 43rd legislative district of Washington, which includes the Seattle neighborhoods of Downtown, First Hill, Capitol Hill, Madison Valley, Madison Park, Montlake, University District, Ravenna, Wallingford, Fremont and Phinney Ridge.

-She serves as vice chair of the Appropriations and is a member of the Health Care & Wellness Committee.
-She is also a member of the Washington State LGBTQ Caucus.
+She serves as vice chair of the Appropriations Committee and is a member of the Health Care & Wellness Committee.
+She is also co-chair of the Washington State LGBTQ Caucus.

 Nicole has more than 20 years of experience championing progressive causes on issues around affordable housing, homelessness, human services, behavioral health, and health care, including reproductive and abortion care.
 She has been at the forefront of the Housing First movement nationally, and is a recognized leader in practical and effective strategies that end the homelessness of people living with serious disabilities.